PLC Tag Standardization for Manufacturing Telemetry and OEE Workflows

 cycle_time, temp_pv, fault_code |

-Lower_snake_case, max 24 chars |
+lower_snake_case, max 24 chars |

-Canonical Example: PLT01/L03/WELD_B/ROBOT_A1/analog/temp_pv
+Canonical example: PLT01/L03/WELD_B/ROBOT_A1/analog/temp_pv

 from decimal import Decimal, ROUND_HALF_UP

-eng_val = (raw_int * slope) + intercept
+eng_val = (raw_int * spec.slope) + spec.intercept

-rounded = Decimal(str(eng_val)).quantize(Decimal(f"1.{'0'*precision}"), rounding=ROUND_HALF_UP)
+rounded = float(Decimal(str(eng_val)).quantize(quant, rounding=ROUND_HALF_UP))

-"""Suppresses micro-fluctuations that trigger false state transitions."""
+# Deadband suppresses micro-fluctuations that trigger false state transitions.

-if abs(value - last_stable) < threshold:
+if abs(rounded - last_stable) < spec.deadband:

 return last_stable